mkj-dev/the-odin-project/README.md

-# the-odin-project
+# The Odin Project

-This is going to be main repository for my projects from The Odin Project website.
+This is going to be my main repository for all the projects from theodinproject.com website.

+## Main goal

+My main goal is to complete the Full Stack JavaScript path.